Governors State Alumni Help Create COVID Vaccine

 As the world eagerly watches the historic COVID-19 vaccine roll out, at least two scientists say they are grateful to Governors State University for preparing them for work on the vaccine frontlines.

-Benjamin Rycraft, a 2020 Bachelor of Chemistry graduate, and Ravikiran "Ravi" Yerabolu, who received a Master of Analytical Chemistry in 2012, serve on teams that created and produce the vaccines at Pfizer Pharmaceutical and Moderna, respectively.
+Benjamin Rycraft, a 2020 Bachelor of Science in Chemistry graduate, and Ravikiran "Ravi" Yerabolu, who received a Master of Science in Analytical Chemistry in 2012, serve on teams that created and produce the vaccines at Pfizer Pharmaceutical and Moderna, respectively.

 The two bio-tech firms have been exclusively authorized by the FDA to disseminate their products in hopes of slowing the steady march of deaths caused by the coronavirus, which has claimed more than 400,000 American lives since March 2020.

 Rycraft, originally from Homewood, went to work as a Biological Operations Operator with Pfizer shortly after finishing his bachelor’s degree at Governors State in May.
 Ironically, the university was forced to delay commencement because of COVID, creating the perfect opportunity for him to relocate to Pfizer’s Michigan headquarters.

 Now the same virus is creating opportunities and rewards Rycraft could have never imagined.
 “Some days it does still feel surreal that I am a part of something this monumental,” Rycraft said.
 He said the university's American Chemical Society certified degree, as well as hands-on instruction, prepared him for his work on the Pfizer Production team to help heal the world.

 Yerabolu agrees.
 He completed his master’s in Analytical Chemistry in 2012 and followed in the footsteps of his mentor Governors State Professor Walter Henne—himself a Governors State graduate.